DECODEproject/decode-mobile-app/README.md

 If you're using an Android phone you can just use the QR code to open the app.

-Unfortunately, Expo QR codes don't work on the latest versions for Iphone.
+Unfortunately, Expo QR codes don't work on the latest versions for iPhone.

 #### IOS